cyb3rko/flashdim/README.md

 ---

 ## About this project
 Starting with Android 13, it's possible to control multiple brightness levels of the flashlight.

-This app allows you to control these light levels.
-Furthermore it has a built-in SOS function.
-Additionally you can use a quick settings tile for fast access to the app.
+To be able to use this new feature I've developed this app.

 Inspired by [polodarb/Flashlight-Tiramisu](https://github.com/polodarb/Flashlight-Tiramisu) 💛
 Custom SeekBar built with code from [massoudss/waveformSeekBar](https://github.com/massoudss/waveformSeekBar) 💛

+Coming soon on Google Play and F-Droid, until then download the apk from the [releases](https://github.com/cyb3rko/flashdim/releases/).

 ## Features
 - 🔦 dimming your flashlight level by level